transistor1/AppDomainIssue/README.md

 So, what I can do is implement my own `DllGetClassObject`, like so:

 1. Host the .NET runtime in an unmanaged assembly using [CLRCreateInstance](https://msdn.microsoft.com/en-us/library/dd233134(v=vs.110).aspx)
-1. Create the object, and return it
+1. Create the object in a new `AppDomain`, and return it

 (I'm guessing it's not as simple as it sounds, though)